Cloudcuckooland (album)

-Cloudcuckooland is the debut album by British band the Lightning Seeds, released in 1990.
+Cloudcuckooland is the debut studio album by British band the Lightning Seeds, released in 1990.
 "Pure" was the band's first hit in the United Kingdom, and their only top 40 entry in the United States.

 Liverpool scene peers Andy McCluskey and Ian McNabb – frontmen of OMD and the Icicle Works, respectively – appeared in guest roles.

 Reception and legacy

+The Chicago Tribune noted that "this could stand a little more bite, and the mechanized percussion is hardly an attribute, but it's a credit to Broudie's craftsmanship that this record's low-key charm is only enhanced with repeated listens."

-Dean Carlson of AllMusic awarded the album 4/5 stars, and wrote: "Even in these early days, with singles like "Pure" and "All I Want", you can hear why comparisons to a less burlesque Pet Shop Boys or a Matthew Sweet synth tribute band didn't have to be unpleasant criticisms."
+Dean Carlson of AllMusic wrote: "Even in these early days, with singles like "Pure" and "All I Want", you can hear why comparisons to a less burlesque Pet Shop Boys or a Matthew Sweet synth tribute band didn't have to be unpleasant criticisms."

 "All I Want" was covered by Susanna Hoffs, formerly of the Bangles, on her 1996 album Susanna Hoffs.
 It was a minor US hit and a UK hit at No. 33 for two weeks.

 Track listing

 The CD version of Cloudcuckooland included the extra track "God Help Them", originally a B-side and not on the LP version.
 The U.S. track listing differs from the UK version with "God Help Them" replaced by the B-sides "Fools" and "Frenzy", and it was released on the MCA label rather than the indie label Ghetto.
 The re-release of the U.S. album includes a new recording of "All I Want".

 All songs written by Ian Broudie (except where stated).